Common Bank Fees and Charges in Canada

 Bundle Up Your Banking Services

-Since we’re already on the topic of account upgrades, another way to avoid fees, or at least drastically reduce them, is to choose an account that has multiple services included.
-When you combine your debit and savings accounts into a single package, you’ll only have one bank fee to pay maintenance for.
+Another way is to choose an account that has multiple services included.
+When you combine your debit and savings accounts into a single package, you’ll only have one fee to pay maintenance for.

 Learn About the Fees Before Opening an Account

-This should go without saying, but reading the fine print and all the terms and conditions can save you from trouble and protect your balance from high fees.
+This should go without saying, but reading the fine print and all the terms and conditions can save you from trouble and protect your balance.

 When you’re already familiar with what the bank offers and what kind of fees to expect, you can easily make a decision about whether that particular bank or service is for you.
 Just because you’re offered a savings account without tax fees doesn’t mean you won’t have to pay exorbitant sum for something else.